 CBD is a product that has been taking the world by storm.
 The industry has exploded over the past two years, and the products can be found everywhere from convenience stores to health food shops to even your local pharmacy.
 Cannabis advocates, natural health fanatics, and everyone in between have been talking about it.

 This wellness product is all the rage right now, and it may have piqued your interest.
 If you’re someone who is wondering what CBD is, why it’s so popular, if it’s even legal, and what it can do for you, then this is the guide for you.
 We’re going to introduce CBD and its effects, and address some of the most common questions about this omnipresent product.

 What Is CBD?

 The most famous cannabinoid is THC, short for tetrahydrocannabinol.
-THC is the cannabinoid that makes the cannabis plant psychoactive, or, the one that gets you high.
-THC is the most prevalent cannabinoid in the plant and CBD comes in second place.
-CBD is completely non-psychoactive in nature and has been widely used for centuries for its healing properties.
+THC is the cannabinoid that makes the cannabis plant psychoactive—the one that gets you high.
+THC is the most prevalent cannabinoid in the marijuana plant, but CBD, found in the Industrial hemp plant, comes in second place.
+CBD is completely nonpsychoactive in nature and has been widely used for centuries for its healing properties.

 While CBD is a cannabinoid, it doesn’t affect your body in the same way that THC does.
 Recent changes in legislation have made it easier to research and more widely available, which has contributed to its rise in popularity.